Emily is Away Too

 “For the achievement hunters out there, if you're only playing the game for that specific reason, let me warn you that the game becomes quite tedious to complete, and I, for one, had to play it twice for one annoying secret achievement.”

-Character development in the game is generally well-received, with improvements noted over its predecessor, though some players feel it could benefit from more depth and length.
-While the writing has minor flaws, such as forced dialogue and occasional exposition overshadowing character arcs, many players still appreciate the engaging and story-driven nature of the characters.
-Overall, it strikes a positive chord, with several reviewers recommending it for its character development.
+Character development in the game is generally praised, with improvements noted over its predecessor, though some players feel it could benefit from more depth and length.
+While the writing has minor flaws, such as forced dialogue and excessive exposition, many still find the character arcs engaging and recommend the game for its strong narrative focus.

 “I think there was a better job done in terms of character development in this game than the first game.”